robdodson/robdodson.me/src/posts/requirejs-embracing-the-awesomness-of-amd-modules.md

 Over the past few weeks I put together this talk for my team at GE to help get everyone on the same page with AMD modules.
-I figured it'd be cool if I removed any GE specific stuff and open sourced the presentation, [so here it is](https://www.youtube.com/watch?v=vWGuaZOTR4U&ab_channel=RobDodson)!
+I figured it'd be cool if I removed any GE specific stuff and open sourced the presentation, so here it is!

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/vWGuaZOTR4U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The video is around 35 minutes long and there's a slide deck available on Github that has clickable links and whatnot.
 Enjoy!